 This new podcast answers all such questions.
 Rather than medium and large-sized agencies, Gravity's focus is on helping new entrepreneurs and agency founders grow their business.

-You won't learn how to manage six-figure accounts, but you will master capturing leads from YouTube, how to build niche expertise, and using live video for sales - valuable advice for a new founder.
+You won't learn how to manage six-figure accounts, but you will master capturing leads from YouTube, how to build niche expertise, and use live video for sales - valuable advice for a new founder.

 - Self-leadership & success as an inner game with Kelly Baader

 - How and why to niche in a single vertical market with Joe Burnich